 Mission of the CAS

-The supreme self-governing body of the Academy of Sciences is the Academy Assembly two-thirds of which is composed of representatives of all Academy institutes, the remaining third being representatives of universities, state administration, business circles, and other notable personalities.
-The executive body of the Academy is the Academy Council headed by the President of the Academy of Sciences.
+The supreme self-governing body of the CAS is the Academy Assembly two-thirds of which is composed of representatives of all Academy institutes, the remaining third being representatives of universities, state administration, business circles, and other notable personalities.
+The executive body of the Academy is the Academy Council headed by the President of the CAS.
 The Council for Sciences is primarily engaged in setting science policy of the Academy.
 Members of each of these Academy bodies are elected for a four-year-period.
-Academy Evaluation Committees, which correspond in their professional fields to respective science sections of the Academy, perform an independent assessment of the quality of research and research objectives of individual Academy institutes.
+Academy Evaluation Committees, which correspond in their professional fields to respective science sections of the Academy, perform an independent assessment of the quality of research and research objectives of the individual Academy institutes.

-The Academy of Sciences is financed primarily from the state budget.
+The CAS is financed primarily from the state budget.
 The pattern of research funding at the Academy conforms to current international standards.
-In addition to basic institutional financing of research objectives of Academy institutes, target-oriented financing is being more widely practised to carry out research projects and grants selected on the basis of public competition. the CAS was the first institution in the Czech Republic to establish its own Grant Agency which financially supports research projects selected through a peer-review procedure involving reviewers from abroad.
-Individual Academy institutes obtain additional financial resources by participating in national as well as international research programmes.
+In addition to basic institutional financing of the research objectives of the Academy institutes, target-oriented financing is being more widely practised to carry out research projects and grant projects selected on the basis of public competition.
+The CAS was the first institution in the Czech Republic to establish its own Grant Agency which financially supports research projects selected through a peer-review procedure involving reviewers from abroad.
+The individual Academy institutes obtain additional financial resources by participating in national as well as international research programmes.

-The Academy has also been assigned financial responsibility for 71 specialised Czech scientific societies associated with the Council of Scientific Societies.
+The CAS has also been assigned financial responsibility for 71 specialised Czech scientific societies associated with the Council of Scientific Societies.